thelfer/tfel/docs/web/install.md

 ### Controlling the generation of the documentation

-Generation of the documentation can be controlled by the following options:
+Generation of the documentation can be controlled by the following boolean options:

-- `enable-doxygen-doc`,which enable the generation of the doxygen documentation (disabled by default)
+- `enable-doxygen-doc`, which enables or disables the generation of the doxygen documentation (disabled by default)
-- `disable-reference-doc`, which disable the reference documentation generation (enabled by default if `latex` of `pandoc` is found)
+- `enable-reference-doc`, which enables or disables the reference documentation generation (enabled by default if `latex` of `pandoc` is found)
-- `disable-website`, which disables the generation of the `TFEL` website (enabled by default if `pandoc` is found)
+- `enable-website`, which enables or disables the generation of the `TFEL` website (enabled by default if `pandoc` is found)

 ### Localisation of the libraries